Jump to your topic of interest:

 The principle of click chemistry

 Click chemistry constitutes a novel approach for easy, effective labeling and detection of biomolecules in vitro and in vivo.
 It is based on the use of biologically unique tags as reaction partners.
-An azide and an alkyne undergo the copper(I)-catalyzed formation of a triazole, which forms a stable covalent bond.
+This chemistry uses the most energetic pre-formed carbon-carbon bonds1.
+The premier candidates for a click reaction are alkynes and azides to yield triazoles, which form a stable covalent bond.
 This reaction is based on the azide alkyne Huisgen cycloaddition, which was described by Rolf Huisgen in the 1970s.
-The addition of the Cu(I) catalyst changes the reaction conditions to room temperature and allows the presence of water.
+The addition of the Cu(I) catalyst changes the reaction conditions to room temperature and allows the presence of water eliminating unwanted products.
 Figure 1 shows the reaction scheme of the click-reaction.

 Advantages of click chemistry